anthonycaccese/art-book-next-es/README.md

 | Game Metadata | Sets if metadata (e.g. description, release date, etc...) should be displayed for a game | `On`, `Off` |
 | Font Size | Set the size for text elements throughout the theme. | `Default`, `Small`, `Large` |
 | Color Scheme | Sets the color scheme that is used for the theme.
 There is a set of prebuilt color schemes that you can select and an option to supply your custom color scheme (selected by choosing `custom`).
 You can see details on customizations below under [Theme Customizations](#theme-customizations). | `Default`, `Light`, `Steam OS`, `SNES`, `Famicom`, `DMG`, `OLED`, `Custom` |

+### Additional UI Settings

+The following EmulationStation settings can also be changed and will update the look of the theme accordingly:
+* `User Interface Settings > Show Clock` - This will allow you to turn the system clock on or off
+* `User Interface Settings > On-Screen Help` - This will turn the display of EmulationStation's help system on or off (the theme's layout will automatically adapt to the available space)
+* `User Interface Settings > Show Battery Status` - This will allow you to change what is displayed for the battery status.

 ## Theme Customizations